The EUROPARC Junior Ranger Programme

 The EUROPARC Federation Junior Ranger Programme is aimed at young people aged 12-18 who are living within or close to the Protected Area.
-The programme involves around 80 Protected Areas across 19 different EU countries, working with ~5000 youths every year.
-Discover our Junior Ranger network in Europe with our infographic.
+The programme involves around 50 Protected Areas across 19 different countries, working with ~1000 youth every year.

 Is your JR Programme not on the map?
 Fill in the form and send us the signed Partnership Agreement, we will update the map as soon as we receive both.
 If you have photos, feel free to send them with the Partnership Agreement to email@example.com and they will also appear in the map.

 But what do Junior Rangers do?

 To learn more about the work of Junior Rangers, you can watch the documentary “A European Tour of Junior Rangers: Working for Nature“.
 This film portrays some of the activities that some of the Junior and Youth Ranger teams carry out to protect endangered habitats and species in Europe.